siddhartha-komodo/slate/source/includes/_131-rawtransactions.md

 The `fundrawtransaction` method adds inputs to a transaction until it has enough `in` value to meet its `out` value.
 This will not modify existing inputs, and will add one `change` output to the outputs.

 <aside class="notice>
   Inputs which were signed may need to be resigned after completion since in/outputs have been added.
-To sign the inputs added, use `signrawtransaction`.
+To sign the inputs added, use <b>signrawtransaction</b>.
 </aside>

 <aside class="notice">
   This method comes from the BTC codebase, of which KMD is ultimately a fork (via Zcash).
-For full details, please see https://bitcoin.org/en/developer-reference#fundrawtransaction
+For full details, please see <a href="https://bitcoin.org/en/developer-reference#fundrawtransaction">the linked documentation</a>.
 </aside>

 ### Arguments: